stormid/components/packages/boilerplate/README.md

 ```

 ## Browser support
-This is module has both es6 and es5 distributions.
+This is module has both es6 and UMD distributions.
 It depends upon Object.assign, element.classList, and Promises so all evergreen browsers are supported out of the box, ie9+ is supported with polyfills. ie8+ will work with even more polyfills for Array functions and eventListeners.

 ## Dependencies
 None